• Home /

 Cost Comparison: In-House vs Outsourced Support

-The cost difference breaks down like this: in-house operations run on fixed costs — salaries, software licenses, infrastructure like office space and equipment.
+The cost difference breaks down like this: in-house operations run on fixed costs: salaries, software licenses, infrastructure like office space and equipment.
 Outsourced costs are variable, scaling with demand: per-agent or per-hour rates, setup and training fees, and quality assurance.
+So how much will outsourcing customer service cost for you?

 Example Cost Breakdown (5 Agents, 40 Hours/week)